lstatro/cloud-search/README.md

 # outputs and formatting

-- When running as a CLI everything it output to terminal.
-This includes the `json` format type.
+- When running as a CLI everything is output to terminal including the `json` format type.
 - The `json` output type includes more information then the standard terminal output

 # FAQ

-## How can I save a point in time report of what this found?
+## How can I save a point in time report?

-Pipe terminal output to a file for later post processing.
+Pipe terminal to a file for later post processing.
 If necessary change the format to JSON to make post processing easier.